6RiverSystems/blueshell/README.md

 ## Name

-Blueshell is named for a `Skroderider` from the novel `A Fire Upon the Deep` by Vernor Vinge.
-Skroderiders are intelligent plants (trees) that use mechanical constructs to give them locamotion and short-term memory.
+`Blueshell` is named for a _Skroderider_ from the novel [_A Fire Upon the Deep_](https://en.wikipedia.org/wiki/A_Fire_Upon_the_Deep) by Vernor Vinge.
+Skroderiders are intelligent plants (trees) that use mechanical constructs to give them locomotion and short-term memory.

-In other words, Blueshell is an intelligent tree.
+In other words, `Blueshell` is an intelligent tree.
 Or a tree with behavior.
 Get it?